bsmith89/StrainPGC/README.md

 ### Pangenome Profiling

-The StrainPGC workflow implements pangenome profiling against the (MIDAS2 UHGG reference database)[https://github.com/czbiohub-sf/MIDAS2] gene clusters using using Bowtie2-based read mapping.
+The StrainPGC workflow implements pangenome profiling against the (MIDAS UHGG reference database)[https://github.com/czbiohub-sf/MIDAS] gene clusters using using Bowtie2-based read mapping.

 While other profiling tools may be used, excessive post-hoc filtering